bndtools/bnd/docs/_chapters/235-accessor-properties.md

 class Bar { ... }
 ```

 What if you want the default to be _the annotated class_ itself?
 Bnd made this possible by using a type which was unlikely to be a real argument.
-The type selected was `java.lang.Target`because it is guaranteed to be accessible, is unlikely to be a real argument, will not require an additional dependency, and it's nomenclature proved the most expressive for the use case.
+The type selected was `java.lang.annotation.Target`because it is guaranteed to be accessible, is unlikely to be a real argument, will not require an additional dependency, and it's nomenclature proved the most expressive for the use case.

 ```java
 @Capability(